coding-for-reproducible-research/CfRR_Courses/individual_modules/markdown_with_python/3-Markdown-Fundamentals.md

    - if not, launch it from your terminal with 'jupyter lab'.
 3. Click the file menu.
    - At the top left, select File > New > Markdown File.
-4. Rename the File.
+4. Rename the file.
    - In the file browser on the left, right-click the new text file and choose `Rename`.
-5. Start Writing Markdown!
+5. Start writing Markdown!
    - Right-click on the file and choose `Show Makdown Preview` from the drop-down menu.
    - The rest of this section will guide you through the various formatting features you can use to present your content effectively.